Scandinavian Working Papers in Economics

 Nadiia Shapovalenko: National Bank of Ukraine

-Abstract: We use a standard new Keynesian model to evaluate the cost of disinflation – measured by the sacrifice ratio, the central bank’s loss function, and the welfare cost – in a small open economy vis-à-vis a closed economy.
-Disinflation is either more costly or less beneficial in the small open economy, but the results vary quantitatively depending on the measure and the economic environment.
-Optimised simple monetary policy rules imply that the relative weight on inflation stabilisation should be lower in the small open economy if the central bank minimises the loss function, but higher if it maximises welfare.
+Abstract: We use a standard new Keynesian model to evaluate the cost of disinflation – in terms of the sacrifice ratio, the central bank’s loss, and welfare – in a small open economy compared to a closed economy.
+We show that the cost of disinflation in terms of the sacrifice ratio and the central bank’s loss is higher in the small open economy, and that the welfare benefit in terms welfare is lower.
+Lack of credibility is also more costly in terms of the central bank’s loss in the small open economy.
+In terms of policy implications, optimised simple monetary policy rules imply that the relative weight on inflation stabilisation should be lower in the small open economy if the central bank minimises the loss function, but higher if it maximises welfare.

-Keywords: Disinflation; sacrifice ratio; central bank’s loss function; welfare cost; small open economy; new Keynesian model; optimised rules; imperfect credibility
+Keywords: Disinflation; sacrifice ratio; central bank loss; welfare cost; small open economy; New Keynesian model; optimised simple rules; imperfect credibility

 JEL-codes: E31; E50; F41